 Many of Romanian’s important historical decisions have been taken at this Castle.
 One example is the Crown Council from 1914 when the neutrality of Romania during WWI was decided.

 A glimpse into the past

-Even after King Michael I got back the palace in 2008, he kept the doors open for all that want to visit.
-We invite you to explore the beautifully decorated rooms, numerous antiques and the memories that lie with them.
+Even after King Michael the I got back to the palace in 2008, he kept the doors open for all that want to visit.
+We invite you to explore the beautifully decorated rooms, numerous antiques, and the memories that lie with them.